 - Press Cancel and remove half of ground beef into a bowl.
 Time to layer lasagna.°Layer #1: Add water and break 4 noodles in half and lay on top.°Layer #2: Add half of kale and break 4 noodles in half and lay on top.°Layer #3: Add ground beef from the bowl, remaining half of kale and pour 14 oz can tomato sauce on top.°Layer #4: Break 4 noodles in half and lay on top.
 Then pour remaining 14 oz can of tomato sauce.

 - Pressure cook on high pressure for 7 minutes.
 Let pressure come down naturally for 10 minutes and then turn valve to Venting.

 - When you open the lid, lasagna will be like a casserole, a bit saucy.
 Not soup though.
 The longer lasagna sits, the more it will be like lasagna as pasta absorbs the liquids and settles.

 - Sprinkle cheese on top, cover and let lasagna sit for 5 minutes or until cheese has melted.
 Do not cook with cheese.
 Instant Pot stays warm for a while, especially if you have Keep Warm on.
 Covered pot is enough to melt the cheese.

 - Cut with a spoon or spatula and serve hot.
 Keep warm to eat later.
 To reheat, add 1/4 cup of water and press pressure cook for 1 minute or Steam.

-Store: Refrigerate in an airtight container for up to 3 days.
-Freeze leftovers for up to 3 months.
+- Store: Refrigerate in an airtight container for up to 3 days.

 - Lasagna noodles: No need to pre-cook pasta.
 I used kamut (whole wheat), regular, gluten free and no-boil (oven ready) noodles are OK too.